Warburg effect (oncology): Reverse Warburg effect

-A model called the "reverse Warburg effect" describes cells producing energy by glycolysis, but which are not tumor cells, but stromal fibroblasts.
+A model called the "reverse Warburg effect" describes cells releasing energy by glycolysis, but which are not tumor cells, but stromal fibroblasts.
 In this scenario, the stroma become corrupted by cancer cells and turn into factories for the synthesis of energy rich nutrients.
 The cells then take these energy rich nutrients and use them for TCA cycle which is used for oxidative phosphorylation.
 This results in an energy rich environment that allows for replication of the cancer cells.
-This still supports Warburg's original observation that tumors show a tendency to create energy through anaerobic glycolysis.
+This still supports Warburg's original observation that tumors show a tendency to create energy through aerobic glycolysis.

 Inverse Warburg effect

 Another model has been described in tumor cells in an obesity model called Warburg effect inversion.
-Whereas in the reverse model the stroma of the microenvironment produces energy-rich nutrients, in a context of obesity these nutrients already exist in the bloodstream and in the extracellular fluid (ECF).
+Whereas in the reverse model, the stroma of the microenvironment produces energy-rich nutrients, in a context of obesity these nutrients already exist in the bloodstream and in the extracellular fluid (ECF).
 In this way, highly energetic nutrients enter directly into TCA and later into oxidative phosphorylation, while lactate and glycogenic amino acids take the opposite path to that proposed by Warburg, which is the production of glucose through the consumption of lactate.

 Cancer metabolism and epigenetics

-Nutrient utilization is dramatically altered when cells receive signals to proliferate.
+Nutrient use is dramatically altered when cells receive signals to proliferate.
 Characteristic metabolic changes enable cells to meet the large biosynthetic demands associated with cell growth and division.
 Changes in rate-limiting glycolytic enzymes redirect metabolism to support growth and proliferation.
-Metabolic reprogramming in cancer is largely due to oncogenic activation of signal transduction pathways and transcription factors.
+Metabolic reprogramming in cancer is largely due to the oncogenic activation of signal transduction pathways and transcription factors.
 Although less well understood, epigenetic mechanisms also contribute to the regulation of metabolic gene expression in cancer.
-Reciprocally, accumulating evidence suggest that metabolic alterations may affect the epigenome.
-Understanding the relation between metabolism and epigenetics in cancer cells may open new avenues for anti-cancer strategies.
+Reciprocally, accumulating evidence suggests that metabolic alterations may affect the epigenome.
+Understanding the relationship between metabolism and epigenetics in cancer cells may open new avenues for anti-cancer strategies.

-Warburg effect in non-cancer cells
+Society and culture

-Rapid increase in metabolism is needed during activation of T lymphocytes, which reside in peripheral blood containing stable concentrations of glucose.
-As glucose is plentiful, T-cells are able to switch to fast utilization of glucose using the coreceptor CD28.
-This CD3/CD28 signaling parallels insulin signaling, as both lead to higher expression of glucose transporter 1 (Glut-1) on the cell surface via the activation of Akt kinase.
-CD28 signal transduction not only leads to higher glucose uptake but also to an increased rate of glycolysis.
-Most of the glucose taken up by activated T lymphocytes is metabolised to lactate and dumped out of the cells.
+The Warburg effect has served as a locus of popular misconceptions that cancer can be treated by reducing food and carbohydrate intake to supposedly "starve" tumours.
+In reality, the health of people with cancer is best served by maintaining a healthy diet.